Cicero, Kansas

 Cicero is an unincorporated community in Sumner County, Kansas, United States.
-It is located about 4 miles northeast of Wellington at about 2.5 miles east of the intersection of U.S. Route 81 and E 50th Ave N, next to the railroad.
+It is located approximately four miles northeast of Wellington at about 2.5 miles east of the intersection of U.S. Route 81 and E 50th Ave N, adjacent to the railroad.

 History

 A post office was opened in Cicero in 1883, and remained in operation until it was discontinued in 1934.

 Education

 The community is served by Belle Plaine USD 357 public school district.